lpalbou/Contextuals/docs/api/location.md

 # Location API Reference

-This document provides detailed API reference for the location context module in Contextual-CC.
+This document provides detailed API reference for the location context module in Contextuals.

 ## Table of Contents
 - [LocationProvider](#locationprovider)